Get started

 Domains

-You can configure apps with a list of domains.
-Domains must be valid, fully-qualified domain names.
+You can configure apps with a list of valid, fully qualified domain names (FQDN).
 Tailscale routes DNS routing records like A and AAAA through app connectors.

-After you add a domain, configured app connectors begin route discovery.
-If no routes are pre-configured, app connectors effectively start a "learning" period.
-During the learning period, as end users make requests to configured domains, the app connector proxies DNS requests, identifies routing records, and adds those as advertised routes to each app connector.
-When auto approval is enabled, the discovered routes are immediately advertised and updated on all connected clients on the tailnet.
-This automatically routes traffic through the app connector (for the local region if using regional routing).
+App connectors begin automatic route discovery after you add a domain.
+If you don't pre-configured any routes, app connectors will start a learning period.
+During the learning period, the app connector proxies DNS requests as end-users request configured domains.
+It identifies routing records and adds them as advertised routes to each app connector.
+With auto approval enabled, the discovered routes are immediately advertised and updated on all tailnet devices.
+This routes traffic through the app connector (for the local region if using regional routing).
 The learning period continues until the app connector discovers all routes.
 For smaller domains, this takes minimal time.
-It might take longer for larger domains or domains with wildcards.
-See connecting large SaaS services.
+It might take longer for large domains or domains with wildcards.

 DNS lookups

 App connectors work by acting as the authoritative nameserver for the domains configured on an app.
-For example, when an app is configured for *.example.com, a split DNS entry is created.
-Any subsequent DNS lookups from the client for *.example.com are sent to the appropriate app connectors.
-Each app connector itself performs the DNS lookup, and if the lookup succeeds then a new subnet route is introduced for the resolved IP address before returning the response to the client.
+For example, when you configure an app for a domain (such as *.example.com), it creates a split DNS entry.
+Tailscale sends any subsequent DNS lookups for *.example.com to the appropriate app connectors.
+Each app connector performs the DNS lookup.
+If the lookup succeeds, it introduces a new subnet route for the resolved IP address before returning the response to the device that initiated the DNS lookup.

-For CNAMEs, which are not routing records, app connectors will follow the CNAME chain and automatically advertise the resulting routes.
-To check if your domain is using a CNAME, use a command like dig app.acme.com.
-The output will look similar to:
+For CNAME records, which are not routing records, app connectors follow the CNAME chain and automatically advertise the resulting routes.
+You can use a command like dig to check if your domain uses a CNAME.
+The output will look like:

 .1. app.acme.com IN CNAME acme.backend.com